Charlotte Rankin, NHSN Conservation Officer, introduces bee diversity and the species that can be discovered in the North East.

 Eggs destined to become new queens are fed ‘royal jelly’ during their development.
 Colonies reproduce by swarming, whereby the old queen leaves her hive with thousands of workers and sets up another colony elsewhere.
 The new queen produced at the old hive will start to lay eggs once mated.

 Bumblebees are familiar and much-loved bees, but most would be surprised to learn that there are 24 different species in the UK.
+There are 21 bumblebee species known from the North East: 17 of these are regarded as present in the region.

 In spring or early summer, queen bumblebees emerge from hibernation and build a nest of 40-400 workers.
 Depending on the species, queens may establish a nest in old mammal burrows, within grass tussocks or within aerial structures such as tree cavities.
 Some queens will make use of man-made structures such as old bird boxes, compost heaps and roof eaves.